SeheeKim618/Paper-presentations/README.md

 # VisionLab-paper-reviews

 A collection of paper reviews used for research at JBNU Computer Vision Lab.
+I presented attached the slides below to review research at a seminar in the lab.
 Not fully updated.
  <br/>
  <br/>